Chapter 4: Income statements

 A company’s profit is simply its income less its costs.
 There are lots of different ways of measuring profits.
 I will explain what each of these mean in this chapter.

-A company’s annual report and accounts contains a lot of information about profits.
+A company’s annual report and accounts contain a lot of information about profits.
 The best place to start looking at them is with its income statement (this used to be called a profit and loss account which might make more sense to some readers).

 You might not think that’s necessary, but knowing how a company performed in the past in different economic conditions is very valuable information.
-The author Mark Twain was reputed to have said that “history does not repeat itself but it does rhyme.”
+The author Mark Twain was reputed to have said that “history doesn’t repeat itself but it does rhyme.”
 When it comes to company performance, I think this is probably true as well.

-One thing to make clear right away is that is does not show the movement of cash going in and out of a company.
+One thing to make clear right away is that it does not show the movement of cash going in and out of a company.
 That’s a very important subject that I’ll talk a lot more about in another chapter.

 An income statement is put together using an accounting principle known as accruals or matching.
 What this means in practice is that costs are matched against the income that they generate and are recorded.
 It does not matter whether the recorded income or cost caused cash to come into or out of the business.
 As I’ve just mentioned, this point will become more important later on when we discuss cash flow.